SPRING BREAK™ Experience FIJI – Top 10 Fijian Words

 Ni sa bula

 Ni sa bula means welcome.
-This is used as a more formal greeting, when you get to the resort you mean be greeted with a heartfelt ‘ni sa bula’.
+This is used as a more formal greeting, when you get to the island you mean be greeted with a heartfelt ‘ni sa bula’.

 You can use bula at any time of day.
 Should you want to test your skills a little more, of a morning say ‘yadra’ instead!
 Yadra is the Fijian greeting used in the morning time.